 Abigail pulled herself up to her full height, ‘Abigail’ she said haughtily, ‘and I live here.’

-‘Well perhaps you could let me in then,’ said Preston, ‘it’s been a very long journey and it’s not very nice talking through a letterbox.’
+‘Well perhaps you could let me in then,’ said Preston, ‘it’s been a very long journey and it’s not very nice talking to you through a letterbox.’

 Reaching forward she unlatched the door.
 It swung open with a creak.
 Standing in front of her on the mat was a small white polar.
+Next to him was a big bag.
 Abigails eyes went wide.
 You look just like Patrick!’ she paused, ‘but your nose is more pointy.’

 With a sniff Preston stalked past her down the hall.

-Preston looked at her and tapped the side of his nose.
+Looking at her Preston tapped the side of his nose.
 ‘I can’t say, just things, here and there you know.’
 He tapped his nose again.

 Preston shot backwards.
 ‘Take your big paw off my nose.’
 Patrick giggled as Abigail held up her paw.
 ‘It’s not big!’
 Leaning forward she did it again.